Amsterdam

 More street food in Amsterdam

 For plenty more must-eat street foods and snacks in Amsterdam, read my article 7 must-eat street foods in Amsterdam.
 And if you’ve done any Googling at all, you’ve probably come across the famous Van Stepele cookies.
-These days the lines are long, so I’d skip unless you can’t resist!
+These days the lines are long, so go on a weekday or skip – unless you can’t resist!

 Best restaurants in Amsterdam